culvertsoft/mgen/README.md

 ### Installing the Java runtime libraries

 The [java runtime libraries](http://snapshot.culvertsoft.se/mgen-SNAPSHOT/mgen-javalib/) are compiled to a java jar file.
 This file depends on [the mgen API](http://snapshot.culvertsoft.se/mgen-SNAPSHOT/mgen-api/) (also a jar file).
 Both can be downloaded from the [downloads section](#download-links).
+You will also need [json-simple](https://code.google.com/p/json-simple/).

-Add both to your java projects class path and you should be good to go.
+Add the jar files to your build and you should be good to go.

-There are also source attachments available.

-If you want to include the runtime libries by source instead or build them yourself, [just clone this repository and build it](#building-mgen).
+If you want to include the runtime libries by source instead or build them yourself, see [Building MGen](#building-mgen).

 ### Installing the C++ runtime libraries

-The C++ runtime libraries are 100% header only, so there is no installation required.
+The C++ runtime libraries and dependencies are header-only libraries, so there is no installation required.
+All external dependencies are included (currently just [rapipdjson](https://code.google.com/p/rapidjson/)).
 Right now we're not packaging them, so the easiest way to try them out at this point is to clone this git repository and browse to the cpplib/src/main/ folder where you will find it.
 Just add this folder to your build's include paths.

-Another way of getting them is clicking the Download Zip button on the right side of this page, which will [download a copy of this repository](https://github.com/culvertsoft/mgen/archive/master.zip) - then look in the folder _mgen-cpplib/src/main/cpp/_.
+Another way is clicking the Download Zip button on the right side of this page, which will [download a copy of this repository](https://github.com/culvertsoft/mgen/archive/master.zip) - then look in the folder _mgen-cpplib/src/main/cpp/_.

 ### Installing the JavaScript runtime libraries